 Sent Away

-At the custody hearing, the Judge refuses to hear the boys’ testimony about Frank’s abuse and orders the boys returned to Mary and Frank.
-Mary’s lawyer, upon witnessing the boys’ horror and despair at the judge’s decision, convinces Mary to give them a couple of hours to say goodbye to Ethan.
-During those hours, the boys, who are deathly afraid of returning to Frank, concoct a hasty plan to run away and hide in the woods.
-Ethan purposely leaves Michael and Davy alone in the house to give them time to make their escape.
-He returns to his house just as Mary and Frank come to pick up the boys, and Frank beats Ethan into a coma, believing him to be hiding the boys himself.
+At the custody hearing, the judge refuses to hear the boys’ testimony and orders them returned to Mary and Frank.
+Horrified and despairing, the boys concoct a hasty plan to run away and hide in the woods.
+Ethan helps by leaving the boys alone to give them time to make their escape.
+When Frank and Mary arrive to pick up the boys and find them gone, Frank beats Ethan into a coma, believing him to be hiding the boys himself.

 -